 Fullmer S & Majumder RK, 1991, p.
 21

 Nearly 30 years later, my research will investigate information access for people with lifelong disability and communication disability.
 Part of my systematic review will look for what progress has been made in relation to how people access, understand, appraise and use health information and how their health literacy has been supported.
 I am hoping that in 30 years since all these online bulletin boards emerged has seen huge progress… hoping!

 I’m a speech language pathologist with over 15 years experience working with people with lifelong disability.
-I now work and study at The University of Technology Sydney.
+I now work in the Department of Education, Tasmania and I am a PhD candidate at The University of Technology Sydney (UTS).

-You can often find me on Twitter sharing and learning with the handle @SP_Harmony.
+You can find me on Twitter sharing and learning with the handle @SP_Harmony and LinkedIn.